 Grasmere: The Loveliest Spot

 The poet William Wordsworth lived in Grasmere for 14 years, describing it as “the loveliest spot that man hath ever found”.
 I can’t argue much.
-The area is associated with the Lake Poets, and is responsible for a whole lot of creative work inspired by its beauty.
+This is one of the most compelling places to visit in the Lake District: a true beauty among beauties.
+The area is associated with the Lake Poets, and is responsible for a whole lot of creative work inspired by its stunning scenery.
 And also inspired by Grasmere’s famous gingerbread, for which both Wordsworth and his sister admitted constant cravings.

 Today you can visit Wordsworth’s Dove Cottage in the hamlet of Townend.
 It is said that his visitor Samuel Taylor Coleridge was known to be muttering The Rime of the Ancient Mariner while wandering the fells.
 Wordsworth and Sir Walter Scott were also said to be regular breakfasters at The Swan coaching inn on what is now the A591, clearly a place to get inspired over a full English.